List of Australia Test cricket records: Most dismissals in an innings

-Four wicket-keepers have taken seven dismissals in a single innings in a Test match—Wasim Bari of Pakistan in 1979, Englishman Bob Taylor in 1980, New Zealand's Ian Smith in 1991 and most recently West Indian gloveman Ridley Jacobs against Australia in 2000.
+Five wicket-keepers have taken seven dismissals in a single innings in a Test match—Wasim Bari of Pakistan in 1979, Englishman Bob Taylor in 1980, New Zealand's Ian Smith in 1991, the West Indies Ridley Jacobs in 2000 and most recently West Indian gloveman Joshua Da Silva against South Africa in 2023.

-The feat of taking 6 dismissals in an innings has been achieved by 25 wicket-keepers on 33 occasions including 5 Australians.
+The feat of taking 6 dismissals in an innings has been achieved by 26 wicket-keepers on 34 occasions including 5 Australians.

 Most dismissals in a series

-Brad Haddin holds the Test cricket record for the most dismissals taken by a wicket-keeper in a series.
+Brad Haddin holds the Test cricket record for the most dismissals by a wicket-keeper in a series.
 He took 29 catches during the 2013 Ashes series which broke the previous record held by fellow Australian Rod Marsh where he took 28 catches in the 1982–83 Ashes series.

 Fielding records

 Most career catches

 Caught is one of the nine methods a batsman can be dismissed in cricket.
 A fair catch is defined as a fielder catching the ball, from a legal delivery, fully within the field of play without it bouncing when the ball has touched the striker's bat or glove holding the bat.
 The majority of catches are caught in the slips, located behind the batsman, next to the wicket-keeper, on the off side of the field.
 Most slip fielders are top order batsmen.

-India's Rahul Dravid holds the record for the most catches in Test cricket by a non-wicket-keeper with 210, followed by Mahela Jayawardene of Sri Lanka on 205 and South African Jacques Kallis with 200.
-Ricky Ponting is the highest ranked Australian in fourth, securing 196 catches in his Test career.
+England's Joe Root holds the record for the most catches in Test cricket by a non-wicket-keeper with 211.
+He is followed the former Indian captain Rahul Dravid on 208, as of July 2025 on 210.
+During the 2024–25 tour of Sri Lanka, stand-in captain Steve Smith surpassed Ricky Ponting's Australian record of 196 catches and drew equal with South Africa's Jacques Kallis with 200 Test career catches.